Sandown Raceway - the Home of horsepower

 Current length of the track is 3.104 km and has 13 turns, but this simply designed track is best known for its long straights of 899 and 910 meters respectively.
 An original circuit which was used from 1962 until 1984 was 3.100 km long and had only eight turns while the circuit used from 1984 until 1998 was 3.878 km long and had 17 turns.

-Sandown 500 is the circuit’s trademark with special place in history
+Sandown 500 is the circuit’s trademark

 Throughout its history, Sandown hosted many racing series, One of them was the Australian Grand Prix which took place at the circuit for the last time in 1978, seven years before the race became part of the Formula 1 World championship.
 Local authorities prevented Sandown from becoming the host of the Formula 1 race.
 They refused to give a financial support and the event was assigned to Adelaide.
 World Sportscar Championship events and Tasman Series were also regular at Sandown, but the famous 500 endurance race is a definite trademark of the venue.

 Sandown 500 race was held in 1964 for the first time and in the following year sprint round was held as well.
 Throughout the decades, Sandown hosted both endurance and sprint races as one of the most important dates in the Australian Touring Cars Championship racing calendar, but interestingly, the audience response was always low and the track recorded a significant financial loss.